RobbieHember/fcgadgets/README.md

 therefore built around running and comparing multiple scenarios.

 ### Uncertainty and Ensemble Forecasting
-The **cbrunner** model adopts a probabilistic framework to accommodate processes with both deterministic and random components, as well as uncertainty analysis.
+The <b>cbrunner</b> model adopts a probabilistic framework to accommodate processes with both deterministic and random components, as well as uncertainty analysis.
 Multiple ensembles occur when project configuration specifies a stochastic component to simulations.
 This generally only occurs if users incorporate simulations of the annual probability of tree mortality or annual probability of tree recruitment.

 ### Working with Growth & Yield models

-The **cbrunner** model can be driven with output from [TASS/TIPSY growth and yield (GY) modelling applications](https://www2.gov.bc.ca/gov/content/industry/forestry/managing-our-forest-resources/forest-inventory/growth-and-yield-modelling) using automated functions in **cbrun_utilities.py**.
+The <b>cbrunner</b> model can be driven with output from [TASS/TIPSY growth and yield (GY) modelling applications](https://www2.gov.bc.ca/gov/content/industry/forestry/managing-our-forest-resources/forest-inventory/growth-and-yield-modelling) using automated functions in **cbrun_utilities.py**.
 * Prepare input parameters that are required to run BatchTIPSY.exe in a spreadsheet with **Write_BatchTIPSY_Input_Spreadsheet**
 * Convert the spreadsheet of input parameters to the format expected by BatchTIPSY.exe using **Write_BatchTIPSY_Input_File**
 * Convert the output from BatchTIPSY.exe to pickle files that will be read by cbrunner using **PostProcessBatchTIPSY**